HUPO-PSI/usi/CollectionIdentifiers.md

 (http://proteomecentral.proteomexchange.org/dataset/PXD017269).
 The PXDnnnnnn SHOULD be used for all proteomics mass spectrometry datasets that have been registered at ProteomeXchange.

-2. MSVnnnnnnnnn - A collection identifier for a datasets contained at the MassIVE repsository, such as MSV000078556.
+2. MSVnnnnnnnnn - A collection identifier for datasets contained at the MassIVE repsository, such as MSV000078556.
 This type of identifier SHOULD only be used when there is not a corresponding PXDnnnnnn identifier for the dataset, as is often the case for metabolomics datasets.

 3. RPXDnnnnnn - A ProteomeXchange identifier for a reprocessed dataset of the form RPXDnnnnnn, such as RPXD006668 (http://proteomecentral.proteomexchange.org/dataset/RPXD006668).
-The RPXDnnnnnn SHOULD ONLY be used when there is no corresponding PXDnnnnnn identifier available (as in the case where an RPXDnnnnnn dataset derives from a non-ProteomeXchange dataset.)
-The PXDnnnnnn identifier should always be used when possible.
+The RPXDnnnnnn SHOULD ONLY be used when there is no corresponding PXDnnnnnn identifier available (as in the case where an RPXDnnnnnn dataset derives from a non-ProteomeXchange dataset) or in the context of a PSM identifier

+4. RMSVnnnnnnnnn - A collection identifier for reprocessed datasets contained at the MassIVE repsository, such as RMSV000078556.
+This type of
+identifier SHOULD ONLY be used when there is not a corresponding PXDnnnnnn identifier for the dataset, since PXDnnnnnn identifiers are preferred.

-4. PXLnnnnnn - A ProteomeXchange spectral library identifier of the form PXLnnnnnn.
+5. PXLnnnnnn - A ProteomeXchange spectral library identifier of the form PXLnnnnnn.
 All spectral libraries registered through ProteomeCentral are given a PXLnnnnnn identifier.
 These collections contain representative spectra often aggregated from several replicates, rather than original scan events in MS datasets as denoted by PXDnnnnnn identifiers.